RoarkGit/Blue-Academy/content/masked-carnivale/bonus-descriptions.md

 **4 Ways to Die**
 : Used two, three, or four unique spell types.

-{{< notice style="note" >}}Pretend the word "types" isn't in the previous two descriptions.
+{{< notice style="note" >}}

+Pretend the word "types" isn't in the previous two descriptions.
 What matters is the number of unique/distinct spells.
 If I cast Water Cannon 100 times, that is one unique spell.
 If I cast Water Cannon, Fire Angon, Toad Oil, Flying Frenzy, and Final Sting that is five unique spells.
 Spells with secondary actions like Cold Fog, Chelonian Gate, and Phantom Flurry only count as one spell for these purposes.
-Additionally, role actions and general actions do not count for the purposes of the challenge so you may use them freely. {{< /notice >}}
+Additionally, role actions and general actions do not count for the purposes of the challenge so you may use them freely.

+{{< /notice >}}

 **Can't Touch This**
 : Took zero damage.